When it Comes to 20V Max vs 18V Batteries, Which is More Powerful?

 - 4 volts (maximum) x 5 cells = 20 volts

 That’s it.
-That’s the entire difference in 18V vs 20V Max batteries.
+That’s the entire difference between 18V vs 20V Max batteries.
 It’s only a matter of whether the company is using nominal voltage or maximum voltage as its rating.

 20V Versus 18V is Really About Marketing

 For some reason, 20V Max vs 18V debate only seems to be an issue among these 5 cell group platforms.
 Everyone advertises their 12V line (3 cells), not their 10.8V families.
-Jump up to OPE (Outdoor Power Equipment) and we get 40V systems (10 cells) that are taking the place of the 36V platforms of a couple of years ago.
+Jump up to OPE (Outdoor Power Equipment) and we get 40V systems (10 cells) that are taking the place of the 36V platforms of a couple of years ago (we’re looking at you, Husqvarna!).
 So before you leave with a bad taste in your mouth about DeWalt or Craftsman power tools, understand that everyone does it somewhere.

 20V MAX is the Same as 18 Volts Nominal – Proven by DeWalt